Justin Moore: Music career

-2008–2010
+2008–2010: Justin Moore

 In mid-2008, Moore signed to the Valory Music Group, an imprint of the independent record label Big Machine Records.
 The label then released the digital single "I Could Kick Your Ass".
 His first radio single, "Back That Thing Up", was co-written by Randy Houser and Moore's producer, Jeremy Stover.
 It reached number 38 on the US Billboard Hot Country Songs chart.
 He continued working on his debut album, which was part of a special promotion called "So You Want to Be a Record Label Executive".
 This promotion placed his music on social networking sites such as MySpace and iLike, where fans were allowed to create playlists comprising ten of his songs; the Top 10 songs picked were then included on the final album.
 His next single, "Small Town USA", entered the charts in February 2009, followed by a digital EP entitled The "You Asked for It" EP.

 On August 11, the label released his self-titled debut album, on which he co-wrote nine of the ten tracks.
 This album debuted at No. 3 on the Top Country Albums chart.
 He promoted the single and album on a "Small Town USA" tour which began in his hometown of Poyen, Arkansas and included several stops in small towns, as well as acoustic shows at Walmart stores.
 On the Hot Country Songs charts dated October 3, 2009, "Small Town USA" became his first No. 1 single.
 "Backwoods" was released as the album's third single in October 2009.
 It became his second Top 10 hit with a peak of No. 6 in April 2010.
 The album's fourth single, "How I Got to Be This Way", reached Top 20.